Norah-Alsalhi/SDAIA-Machine-learning-bootcamp-2024/README.md

 # Machine learning bootcamp (2024):
-### This repository compiles all the assignments associated with SDAIA Machine Learning Projects Bootcamp.
+### This repository compiles all the assignments associated with SDAIA Machine Learning Bootcamp.

 * ## _**The first assignment:**_